 As of December 31, 2023, we have 23,053 employees across 23 countries.
 Our headcount includes both our head office and retail colleagues.
 The United States comprises 13.1% of our total headcount, UKI comprises 36.7% of our total headcount, Australia comprises 5.4% of our total headcount, and International comprises 44.8% of our total headcount.
 Approximately 7,000 of our employees are part of our technology function, of which approximately 3,200 are focused on software engineering.
 Employee turnover sits at 21% globally, 14% of which is voluntary.
 Our relationship with the majority of our employees located in Australia, Italy and Romania is subject to collective bargaining agreements.
-As of fiscal 2023, 4,970 of our employees are subject to collective bargaining agreements, extra time, benefits, bonuses and partial disability.
+As of fiscal 2023, 4,970 of our employees are subject to collective bargaining agreements.
+In general, the collective bargaining agreements include terms that regulate remuneration, minimum salary, salary complements, extra time, benefits, bonuses and partial disability.